-- The job market will take a long time to recover about 291,400 jobs are still missing since the most recent peak.
-Rehiring, while necessary, will not be enough. - Florida's prime working-age population (aged 25-54) is forecast to add about 3,400 people per month, so the hole is deeper than it looks. - It would take the creation of about 750,000 jobs for the same percentage of the total population to be working as was the case at the peak.
+- The job market is still recovering Florida is 257,400 jobs short of the most recent peak.
+Rehiring, while necessary, will not be enough. - Florida's prime working-age population (aged 25-54) is forecast to add about 4,100 people per month, so the hole is deeper than it looks. - It would take the creation of about 750,000 jobs for the same percentage of the total population to be working as was the case at the peak.